 After serving as a church for 150 years, St George's was converted for concert use 40 years ago, and the venue's outstanding acoustics, enchanting atmosphere, and exceptional staff have earned it a reputation as one of the country's finest concert halls.

-As a registered charity, every wedding reception helps to support this beautiful building, as well as the organisation's charitable aims.
-The foyer of the pavilion-style extension will feature an exquisite glass sculpture designed by artist Luke Jerram.
+As a registered charity, every wedding reception helps to support this beautiful building and music venue, as well as the organisation's charitable aims.
+The extension foyer features an exquisite glass sculpture of a soundwave designed by artist Luke Jerram.